-Medial loci of objects have traditionally been computed from discrete boundary-based descriptions by skeletonization algorithms.
-Such boundary descriptions, however, yield medial loci with a complex branching structure; for instance, each edge in a 3D polygonal boundary contributes a branch to the medial locus.
-Methods that simplify and regularize skeletons can eliminate unstable branches and yield object-relevant medial loci [18], [28], [23], [22].
-Nevertheless, the boundary-to-medial transformation is inherently unstable; the resulting branching topology is sensitive to slight boundary perturbations, especially at the regions known as ligatures [4], [1].
+Medial loci of objects have traditionally been computed from discrete boundarybased descriptions by skeletonization algorithms.
+Such boundary descriptions, however, yield medial loci with a complex branching structure.
+For instance, a skeleton constructed using Voronoi diagrams has roughly the same number of branches as there are vertices in the discrete boundary description.
+Methods that simplify and regularize skeletons can eliminate unstable branches and yield object-relevant medial loci [1-4].
+Nevertheless, the boundary-to-medial transformation is inherently unstable; the resulting branching topology is sensitive to slight boundary perturbations, especially at the regions known as ligatures [5,6].